sjroman27/sjroman27/README.md

 - Hi!
 I'm sjroman27, also known as Sarah!
 - I go by she/her and I'm from NYC.
-- I'm interested in learning about cybersecurity.
+- I'm interested in Full Stack Web Development and Game Development.
 - I have experience in Front-End Web Development, Game Development, Social Media Marketing, and Graphic Design.
-- My goal is to be a cybersecurity analyst.
+- My goal is to create a project I'm proud of.
 - My hobbies include drawing, speedrunning video games, and of course, casually playing video games.
 - My favorite food includes pizza, burritos and NYC's favorite breakfast sandwich, a bacon egg and cheese on a roll!